apparentlyarhm/random-shell-scripts/spec-payload/README.md

 ## Issue Summary

-When registering a Python-based systemd service on **Fedora**, execution failed with the following error:
+When registering the service on **Fedora**, execution failed with the following error:

 ```yaml
 report.service: Unable to locate executable '/home/arhum/.../.venv/bin/python': Permission denied